mabrek/kafka-timeseries/README.md

 Where:

-*  <topic> - topic name which contains messages with `metric_name` as key and `value timestamp` payload from graphite plaintext protocol
+*  topic - topic name which contains messages with `metric_name` as key and `value timestamp` payload from graphite plaintext protocol
-*  <partition> - partition number
+*  partition - partition number
-*  <offset> - number of messages to skip from the beginning
+*  offset - number of messages to skip from the beginning
-*  <fetchSize> - maximum size of data to fetch from kafka
+*  fetchSize - maximum size of data to fetch from kafka
-*  <targetFolder> - where to place Parquet files
+*  targetFolder - where to place Parquet files
-*  <jvmMemorySize> - maximum memory for JVM (-Xmx argument), must be at least 3 times larger than fetchSize.
+*  jvmMemorySize - maximum memory for JVM (-Xmx argument), must be at least 3 times larger than fetchSize.

-Parquet files will have name `$topic-$partition-$offset-$nextOffset.parquet` `nextOffset` from file name is intended to be used as `offset` for subsequent invocations to save next batch of data.
+Parquet files will have name `$topic-$partition-$offset-$nextOffset.parquet` under `targetFolder`

+`nextOffset` from file name is intended to be used as `offset` for subsequent invocations to save next batch of data.

 Example: